liquidapps-io/docs/docs/developers/harmony-getting-started.md

 ```

 ## Test
-Finally you can now test your LiquidOracle implementation by sending an action through your DSP's API endpoint
+Finally you can now test your LiquidHarmony implementation by sending an action through your DSP's API endpoint

 ```bash
 # oracleconsumer contract (testrnd / testget):